dachiefjustice/vm-vulnlab/README.md

 The default ports are non-conflicting (except for the applications listed below, which use the ports defined in their repos/documentation):
 - [crAPI](https://github.com/OWASP/crAPI)
 - [CI/CD Goat](https://github.com/cider-security-research/cicd-goat)

+## Tech Stack
+- Vagrant, Virtualbox, and Kali Linux ([`kalilinux/rolling`](https://app.vagrantup.com/kalilinux/boxes/rolling))
+- Ansible (for automated provisioning)
+- Docker and Docker Compose (for running the vulnerable applications)
+- The programming languages, frameworks, and other components of the vulnerable applications

 # Credits & Inspiration
 Special thanks to all the authors and contributors for these vulnerable applications, and to the authors of the [OWASP Vulnerable Web Applications Directory](https://owasp.org/www-project-vulnerable-web-applications-directory/).